CaRniFeXeR/TUW_AdvancedInformationRetrieval2021SS/Report.md

 ### TK
 The biggest challenge implementing model TK was to correctly apply every implementation detail and little tricks.
 For instance, without running into troubles I would have never considered to pre-initialize weights of the learning-to-rank layer with small values.
-Also differences that are not explicitly mentioned in the paper (like applying tanh on the cosine-similarity matrix), had quite an impact on the resulting performance.
+Also differences that are not explicitly mentioned in the paper (like applying tanh on the cosine-similarity matrix), had quite an impact on the resulting performance and could only be observed by trial and error.

-    todo describe problems and solutions implementing TK choosing the correct hyperparameters learning rate)
+As always after bigger adaption hyperparameters like learning rate or weight decay have be reevaluated.
+This process is definitely more difficult and time consuming than expected.
-    knowing specific weight tricks --> weight initialization choosing correct time to stop
+All this mentioned difficulties intensify itself by the needed time to train the network.
+Every little tweak to test, every hypothesis to modify the network needs at least 45min of training time to be answered.
+I am aware that this time consumption is minimal compared to other way bigger models, however it is still more demanding than the development of a classical non NN re-ranker or a very small NN.

 ### FK
 Since the aim of the TK-Model is to provide an efficient and lightweight neural re-ranking model we considered the computational efficient Fourier-transformation layers of [FNET]((https://arxiv.org/pdf/2105.03824.pdf)) as legitimate extension to this approach.